dtolnay/rust-quiz/questions/011-function-pointer-comparison.md

 signature `fn g<'a: 'a>()` has an early bound lifetime parameter.

-As far as I know, for most purposes `f` and `g` are interchangeable except that `f` cannot be given explitic lifetime arguments via turbofish.
+As far as I know, for most purposes `f` and `g` are interchangeable except that `f` cannot be given explicit lifetime arguments via turbofish.